shanehampton/ff-data/README.md

 See `ff_data/data.py`.

 The framework currently supports raw scraping from Pro Football Reference, adhering to all PFR guidelines.
 It includes player profile data as well as season logs and individual game logs going back an arbitrary number of years.
 The scraper focuses only on fantasy-relevant players for each given year to boost efficiency.
+Now supports team and coach data as well.

 More data sources and features coming soon.